digital-chemistry-laboratory/morfeus/docs/index.rst

 .. figure:: images/logo.svg

-Morfeus calculates molecular features from 3D structures with a focus on steric descriptors.
+ᴍᴏʀғᴇᴜs calculates molecular features from 3D structures with a focus on steric descriptors.
 It can be used as a Python library or through console scripts.